 [Section 88 amended by No. 77 of 2006 s.
 4, 5(1).]

-89. Charges for guarantee
+89. Charges for Treasurer’s guarantee

 (1) The Treasurer may, after consultation with the board of a port authority, fix charges to be paid by the port authority to the Treasurer for the benefit of the Consolidated Account in respect of a guarantee given under section 88.